DylanScottCarroll/lodge_spec/01 Specification/02 Constructors and Interfaces/01 Constructors.md

 Even though the constructor does not have a defined name, it will still have an internal name and interface like any other class.

 ## Constructor Types
-The objects produced by a constructor have
+The objects produced by a constructor have an interface consisting of the variable names and types in the scope of the constructor.

 The constructor itself has the type of a function that takes the constructor objects and returns the type described by the constructor.

 ## Public/Private Methods and Fields